GuildOfWeavers/distaff/docs/programs.md

 3. Then, we compute the hash of `b1` as `(v0, v1) = hash(b1)`, and merge it into the state as `s2 = hash_acc(s1, v0, v1)`.
 4. Then, we merge `b0` into the state as `s3 = hash_ops(s2, b2)`.
 5. Finally, we return `s3[0]` as the hash of the sequence.

-There is one extra thing to note: when a control block is followed by an instruction block, we do not truncate the result of *hash_acc* procedure to a single value.
-That is, in the above example, `s2` will be the full state of 4 field elements, rather than a single field element.

 ## Hash computations in the VM
 Distaff VM computes program hash as the program is executed on the VM.
 Hash computations are structured so that even if a single instruction is added, removed, or replaced with a different instruction, the computed hash will not match the original hash of the program.